-Take a look at the posters which will be presenting at this year's virtual IOTOD conference
+Take a look at the posters which were presented at this year's virtual IOTOD conference

 Improving Outcomes in the Treatment of Opioid Dependence (IOTOD) is an educational initiative that aims to improve opioid dependence healthcare through a variety of programmes, such as the annual conference, the THN toolkit, reports and other educational online resources.